helgoboss/helgobox/doc/user-guide.md

 #### Header panel

-The header panel provides the following user interface elements, no matter if the *main mappings* or *controller mappings* compartment is shown:
+The header panel provides the following user interface elements, no matter if the *main* or *controller* compartment is shown:

 - **Control input:** By default, ReaLearn captures MIDI events from _&lt;FX input&gt;_, which consists of all MIDI messages that flow into this ReaLearn VSTi FX instance (= track MIDI path).